Updated 21 April 2021

-The South Pearl Street Farmers Market will open on Sunday, May 17th!
-We are so excited to see our loyal patrons and friends.
+The South Pearl Street Farmers Market opens on Sunday, May 9th.

-We are closely following guidelines from CDC, Colorado Farmers Market Association, the CSU extension and our local health department to ensure we are operating in a safe environment for our vendors, our patrons and our team.
+We continue to work closely with the CDC, Colorado Farmers Market Association, the CSU extension, our local health department and the Office of Special Events to ensure we are operating in a safe environment for our vendors, our patrons and our team.